 Navigate to the publisher account you wish to add additional users to.

 You can then specify the email address of the user you wish to add and grant the right level of access under Select a role.
-You can choose from the following:
+You can choose from the following options:

 Creator: The user can publish extensions, but cannot view or manage extensions published by other users.